rmetzler/bliki/wiki/devops/puppet-2.7-to-3.1.md

 Asking Puppet to upgrade Puppet went wrong on Ubuntu because of the way Puppet is packaged: there are three (ish) Puppet packages, and Puppet's resource evaluation bits try to upgrade and install one package at a time.
-Upgrading only "puppetmaster" upgraded "puppet-common" but not "puppet", causing Apt to remove "puppet"; upgrading only "puppet" similarly upgraded "puppet-copmmon" but not "puppetmaster", causing Apt to remove "puppetmaster".
+Upgrading only “puppetmaster” upgraded “puppet-common” but not “puppet,” causing Apt to remove “puppet”; upgrading only “puppet” similarly upgraded “puppet-copmmon” but not “puppetmaster,” causing Apt to remove “puppetmaster.”

 The Puppet aptitude provider (which I use instead of apt-get) for Package resources also doesn't know how to tell aptitude what to do with config files